This content mentions death or bereavement, which some people may find triggering.

-In this podcast episode we talk to your about why kindness matters and how it is central to our mental health.
+In this episode, we talk about why kindness matters and how it is central to our mental health.

 If you yourself are feeling like ending your life, please call 999 or go to A&E and ask for the contact of the nearest crisis resolution team.
 These are teams of mental health care professionals who work with people in severe distress.

-- For support in a crisis, Text Shout to 85258.
+For support in a crisis, Text Shout to 85258.
 If you’re experiencing a personal crisis, are unable to cope and need support.
-Shout can help with urgent issues such as: Suicidal thoughts, abuse or assault, self-harm, bullying, relationship challenges.
+Shout can help with urgent issues such as suicidal thoughts, abuse or assault, self-harm, bullying and relationship challenges.

 If you feel affected by the content you have read, please see our get help page for support.